Forecasting high-dimensional functional time series with dual-factor structures: Empirical studies

 \subsection{Forecast evaluation}

-To generate forecasts, a functional version of factor analysis can be performed to extract the temporal information into factor matrices $\{\bb{F}_t, t=1, \ldots, T\}$.

-We use the Japanese sub-national mortality rates to evaluate the forecast accuracy.
-Using the expanding window analysis, we firstly use the first $n$ observations to generate the $h$-step-ahead point forecasts for $h = 1, 2, \ldots, T-n$.
-The forecast process is then iterated by increasing the sample size by one year until the data's end period.
-By doing so, we can produce one $(T-n)$-step-ahead forecast, two $(T-n-1)$-step-ahead forecasts, $\ldots$, and $(T-n)$ one-step-ahead forecasts.
-In this study, we use the data from $1975$ to $2005$ as the initial sample for forecasting, and then the sample increases by one year until $2015$.
-We choose $h$ being $10$, so we obtain one $10$-step-ahead forecast, two $9$-step-ahead forecasts, $\ldots$, and $10$ one-step-ahead forecasts.
+We consider the Japanese sub-national mortality data between 1975--2022 in the empirical study.
+To assess model and parameter stabilities over time, we adopt an expanding window analysis \citep[see][Chapter 9 for details]{zivot2006modeling} and produce forecasts in iterations.
+Specifically, we initiate the process by fitting the proposed HDFTS method to the first 38 years of observations between 1975--2012 and generating one- to 10-step-ahead point forecasts.
+Through an expanding window approach, we re-estimate the parameters of the considered model using the first 39 mortality curves from 1975 to 2013 and make one- to nine-step-ahead forecasts.
+The process is iterated with the sample size increased by one year until the end of the observation period.
+This process produces ten one-step-ahead forecasts, nine two-step-ahead forecasts, and so on, up to one 10-step-ahead forecast.

-We compare the proposed method with the high-dimensional functional time series \citep[HDFTS,][]{gao2018high}, the high-dimensional functional factor model \citep[HDFFM,][]{nisol2019high}, the factor models for matrix-valued high-dimensional time series \citep[MFM,][]{wang2019factor} and the tensor decomposition forecast methods (Canonical Polyadic Decomposition (CPD) and Tucker) of \cite{dong2020multi}.
+We compare the proposed method with the HDFTS studied in \cite{gao2018high}, the high-dimensional functional factor model \citep[HDFFM,][]{nisol2019high}, the two-step high-dimensional functional time series model \citep[TSHDFTS][]{chang2024} the factor models for matrix-valued high-dimensional time series \citep[MFM,][]{wang2019factor} and the tensor decomposition forecast methods (Canonical Polyadic Decomposition (CPD) and Tucker of \cite{dong2020multi}).